wizzie-io/wizzie-io.github.io/pages/wdp/1.0.X/wizz-in/workflow_package.md

 ### DOWNLOAD

-Generate a new workflow_package.tar.gz with the current stack resources status to this organization. and download it.
+Creates a new workflow_package.tar.gz file with the current stack resources status of the related organization and downloads it.

 ### DELETE